 To determine the required training, consider the essential elements of each job role and how they interact with product quality.
 Some of the required training should be easy to establish, such as initiating a non-conformance for a product or assembling a medical device.
 Other processes might be trickier to evaluate, such as filling out a purchase order.

 Examine each of the departments that require training, and what the day-to-day activities are for those departments.
-If those activities are at all related to product quality or the overall function of your QMS, the activities should require training.
+If those activities are related to product quality or the overall function of your QMS, the activities should require training.

 One common way of listing training requirements is in a training matrix.
 The training matrix can be specific to each department, and document what training is required for each job role or department.